pulumi/docs/content/blog/kubespy-trace-a-real-time-view-into-the-heart-of-a-kubernetes-service/index.md

 title: "kubespy trace: a real-time view into the heart of a Kubernetes Service"
 authors: ["alex-clemmer"]
 tags: ["Kubernetes"]
+meta_desc: "This post is part 3 in a series on the Kubernetes API.
+To answer the question of Why isn't my pod getting any traffic, we've developed a small diagnostic tool called Kubespy."
 date: "2018-09-26"

 meta_image: "trace-success-create-svc.gif"